Rna-Tariq/alx-low_level_programming/0x12-singly_linked_lists/README.md

-a linear data structure that includes a series of connected nodes.
+LinkedList: a linear data structure that includes a series of connected nodes.